chukiagosoftware/software-engineer-blog/content/pages/about.md

 <a name="lmao"></a>
 ### LMAO :telescope:

-I've recently worked with FastAPI and AioHTTP based Python microservices from package management and image builds through deployment and instrumentation for LMAO (Logging, Metrics, Alerting, Observability) with Splunk, Datadog, Prometheus, Grafana, Google Stackdriver and Cloudwatch.

-In the past I have worked on IPsoft's Amelia ML-based enterprise IT automation, observation, service and PaaS software with integrated alert handling automata or AI-powered remediation workflows scripted with Python and Javascript.
-These were able to respond to application metrics, logs and service indicators for any resources managed through Amelia.

-As well as driving optimized On Call rotations, Incident Response planning, High Availability / Disaster Recovery planning and SOC2 compliance preparation, audit and stage 2 approval for multiple organizations with a focus on Observability.

-I have been in the monitoring space before the cloud as well, since Nagios and Icinga through to the current SaaS offerings of Datadog, NewRelic, Splunk, AppDynamics and others.

-In the last few years I have successfully deployed global distributed monitoring for Java Spring Boot, Go, and Python Monoliths, Hybrid service oriented and Containerized Microservice application systems as well as SQL/NoSQL Databases, Confluent Kafka, UI/UX monitoring and Real Time multimedia/contact center analytics.
+I've helped operate, scale and deploy apps based on Java, Go, Ruby and recently Python FastAPI/AioHTTP microservices.
+This involves coordinating builds, scaling infra, connecting data and ML pipelines and setting up observability via LMAO services - Logging, Metrics, Alerting and Observability with Splunk, Datadog, Newrelic, Prometheus, Grafana, Cloudwatch, etc.

+In the past I helped operate IPsoft's Amelia Machine Learning system for enterprise IT automation, observation and remediation.

+In the distance past, I used to write Perl and Ruby scripts for Nagios Alert Handlers in a global telecom service provider serving millions of users.

 ---